x509cert/AzSecPodcast/transcripts/transcript8.md

 If you've got ExpressRoute set up, private peering, you've got a server on-prem that needs to talk to a storage account directly with private endpoints.
 You have that you have that capability now because it is part of your Vnet at that point.

-## Michael
-And is it fair to say that both Vnet-injected solutions, an private endpoint solutions the majority of time the networking architecture will be over ExpressRoute?
+**Michael** And is it fair to say that both Vnet-injected solutions, an private endpoint solutions the majority of time the networking architecture will be over ExpressRoute?

-## Randy
-Yes, if your hybrid setup DS, that's most definitely the case.
+**Randy** Yes, if your hybrid setup, that's most definitely the case.

-Hybrid being you've got stuff on premises is not cloud native.
-Necessary stuff on premises that's communicating with stuff in the cloud that's correct.
+**Michael** Hybrid being you've got stuff on premises is not cloud native.
+Necessary stuff on premises that's communicating with stuff in the cloud?

+**Randy** That's correct.

-A couple of really good examples.
-I mean, SQL managed instance is a good example of using venous injection and Azure SQL database which is a multi tenant environment that would use private endpoints instead.
+**Michael** A couple of really good examples.
+I mean, SQL managed instance is a good example of using Vnet-injection and Azure SQL database which is a multi tenant environment that would use private endpoints instead.

 Is it fair to say that as you're in general, where it makes sense, Azure is moving towards private endpoints and people should be learning about private endpoints?

-Yes, most definitely for my.
+**Randy** Yes, most definitely for my.
 For my understanding from my experience, product group is really focusing their efforts and investments on on the private link service, which powers private endpoints.

 Service endpoints.
-They do have their place again, really along the lines of locking down access from an Azure VNet to an Azure PaaS Resource.
+They do have their place, again, really along the lines of locking down access from an Azure VNet to an Azure PaaS Resource.

 It's pretty easy to set up just to really, if you're doing this in the portal is really just a few clicks.
 Like I said, they have their place, but I think for the majority of folks, especially those that are in some of those industries where they want to have some of their data in the cloud and there are little apprehensive, then private endpoints really comes in quite positively in those situations.

-So in the interest of Full disclosure, so you and I have been working on a healthcare solution or the last.
-Last few months in the company in question actually has a policy right that says anything that is sensitive healthcare information.
-The hosting in Azure you must use private endpoints.
+**Michael** So in the interest of Full disclosure, you and I have been working on a healthcare solution for the last few months; and the company in question actually has a policy right that says anything that is sensitive healthcare information, they are hosting in Azure you must use private endpoints.

-That's right, that's right.
-It's it's coming along that we're we've actually, I think, deployed a few apps if I'm not mistaken.
+**Randy** That's right, that's right.
+It's coming along that we're we've actually, I think, deployed a few apps if I'm not mistaken.
 More on the data analytics side of the of the house, but they are utilizing private endpoints for some of those features where they're going to have any type of sensitive data in a database or in a storage account.

 So I'm gonna be honest with you.
 I have looked at the private endpoint stuff.
 You know my background is not networking, it is mainly application development and I do find it, it's not confusing but there are a few things that I sort of have to come to grips with.
 So one of the common issues that we see with private endpoints.
 But what would you expect customers possibly to run into in terms of resistance deploying private endpoints, I would say the biggest hurdle that a customer will need to overcome is correctly setting up DNS for name resolution because a lot of times you may have an app or.